 Please note that affiliate links may be used in this post.
 See my disclosure policy for more information.

 - Sight word flashcards (I create my own.
-You can find multiple free sight word flashcards on my site and sight word activities.
+You can find multiple free sight word flashcards on my site and sight word activities.)
+I used the ones from my Kindergarten Sight Words activity.

 - I used flower toob figurines (see the Flower Planting Play Dough Activity for another way to use these flowers.)